Description

 Standalone cluster mode using multiple nodes

-Before using multiple nodes, please make sure that your job can use a full standard node effectively.
+Before requesting multiple nodes, please make sure that your job can use a full standard node effectively.
 When you request N nodes in the standalone cluster mode, one node is set aside as the master node and the remaining N-1 nodes are worker nodes.
 Thus, running on 2 nodes will have the same effect as running on 1 node.

 #!/bin/bash

-#SBATCH -p parallel # do not modify
+#SBATCH -p parallel # partition

 #SBATCH -N 3 # number of nodes

-#SBATCH -c 40 # number of cores per node
+#SBATCH -c 96 # cores per node

 #---------------------------